 The pre-professional programs below include a selection of common professional fields; please note that these are not majors.
 Major in whatever interests you most and pursue one of these careers.
 Many professional schools require a number of credit hours in a particular academic area (for instance, dental schools require a great deal of biology, chemistry, and math), so earning at least a minor in a related field, in addition to a major in another field, is quite attainable.
 Students who pursue pre-professional outcomes need to be successful in their approach to undergraduate coursework, attaining a competitive GPA (minimum 3.5 for most professional schools) prior to submitting applications, generally in the summer or fall of their senior year.

-Please note that the dual degree engineering and Mercer Law 3 + 3 programs have separate timelines.
+Please note that the dual degree timeline for Mercer Law 3 + 3 program.
 In addition to minimum GPA requirements, professional schools require competitive scores on standardized tests (eg., LSAT for law school) for admission.
 Applications may be further strengthened by engaging in career-related internships, undergraduate research, volunteer work, and extracurricular activities.

 You need to be well informed and organized.
 It is your responsibility to make sure that all your materials reach the program well before the application deadline.
 The best thing you can do for your application is to apply early.
 Advisors will help you, but you should learn as much as possible about the application process and requirements in order to maximize your chances of a successful outcome.
 Please keep in mind that entrance into professional schools is extremely competitive and not guaranteed; persistence and having a parallel career plan is essential.
-The 3 + 2 engineering and 3 + 3 law dual degree program requirements and timelines are located after the pre-professional program descriptions in this guide.
+The 3 + 3 law dual degree program requirements and timelines is located after the pre-professional program descriptions in this guide.